Dr Rhonda Powell

 Rhonda gives legal advice and prepares and defends Court applications related to trusts, wills, estates, division of relationship property, and applications under the Protection of Personal & Property Rights Act 1988 about adults who lack capacity to manage their own affairs.

-In addition to client advocacy, Rhonda is regularly engaged by law firms for expert legal advice, including updating of relevant law firm precedents.
+In addition to client advocacy, Rhonda is regularly engaged by law firms for expert legal advice.

 Rhonda has worked for top tier law firms in London, Melbourne and New Zealand specialising in high-net-worth private client law.
 Prior to commencing practise as a barrister, she was a Senior Lecturer at the University of Canterbury School of Law.